 Nahum 1:15 tells us of the feet of the Lord upon the mountains bringing them good tidings.
 Habakkuk 3 tells us of the coming of God in judgement, of His salvation and of Israel walking in the high places (Habakkuk being a representative of Israel).
-In Zephaniah 3 we are told of the day when the Lord, the King of Israel who is just and mighty shall be in the midst of Israel (vv 5,15,17).
+In Zephaniah 3 we are told of the day when the Lord, the King of Israel who is just and mighty shall be in the midst of Israel (vy 5.15.17).
 Haggai 2:20-23 tells of when God will shake the heavens and the earth and overthrow the throne of the kingdoms to set up His kingdom.
 Zechariah 6:13 tells us that the temple of the Lord shall be built and that He shall sit and rule upon His throne - he also tells us that the Lord shall be King over all the earth and that all shall go up to Jerusalem to worship the King (Zechariah 14:9,16-17).
-Malachi 3:1-3 tells us that the Lord shall these books have a glorious message for Israel.
+Malachi 3:1-3 tells us that the Lord shall suddenly come to His temple to purify - in chapter 4:2-3 he tells us the Lord shall come as the Sun of righteousness.
+Thus all these books have a glorious message for Israel.
 But have they no message for us? - Yes, there are practical lessons for us in these prophetical books.